lerna-lite/lerna-lite/README.md

 ```sh
 npm install
 ```
-2. you can debug your code with the already defined launch configs
+2. you can troubleshoot/debug the code the launch configs that are already defined
 3. add/run Jest unit tests
 ```sh
 npm run jest # or npm run jest:watch